 To be eligible for the severance pay and benefits described above, a general release of claims is required, as well as compliance with applicable restrictive covenants.
-The severance benefits are in lieu of (or offset by) any other severance benefits to which an NEO may be entitled under other arrangements.
+The severance benefits provided under the Change in Control Plan are in lieu of (or offset by) any other severance benefits to which an NEO may be entitled under other arrangements.